 It would have been easy to think that I had been consigned to the scrap-heap.
 But, I don’t give up that easily.

-Spoonie Blogger discovers his true calling.
+Spoonie Blogger true calling.

 Blogging will be a simple career change!
 Right?